-7 Tips for Maintaining an Organized Teacher’s Desk
+How to Keep an Organized Teacher’s Desk

 You have pared down the items on the desk and, hopefully, found an organizer that has the necessary spaces for your needs.
-It is not time to put everything in its place and label it.
+It is now time to put everything in its place and label it.
 Why is it so important to label?
 Well, it not only makes it easier for substitutes to find things and put them back where they belong, but it makes you more accountable for putting things back where they need to be.